Longcause Careers Policy including Providers Access Policy Statement

 To support young people to be able to learn more about opportunities for education and training outside of school before making crucial choices about their future options.

-To reduce drop out from courses and avoid the risk of students becoming NEET (Young people not in education, employment or training).
+To reduce drop out from courses and avoid the risk of students becoming SEET (Young people seeking education, employment or training).

 This policy summarises the statutory guidance and recommendations.
 It then outlines the provision of careers education, work experience and provider access.